 The creation of a landing is a powerful argument in the tough competition of mobile apps.
 If you are not at the top, then a well-thought-out app landing page will bring you more installs.
 In this article, we’re going to find out what is a mobile app landing page, which purpose it serves, and which important elements it should include for higher conversion.

-What Is a Landing Page for an App and How Does It Work?
+What Is a Landing Page and How Does It Work

 A landing is a web page for collecting the visitors’ contacts or selling products.
 As a rule, it is a one-page site that briefly presents information about a service or product.
 Visitors get to landings through contextual, banner and targeted advertising as well as email newsletters.
 The main task of the landing pages is to convert a visitor into a lead or a buyer with the incentive to complete a target action.
 Such an action may be purchase, subscription to the newsletter, registration, downloading, sending contacts, etc.